sboger/LicheeRV-Audio-Streamer/README.md

 ## Dependencies

-You need to have build-essentials and the ALSA library development package installed to build this app.
-On Debian you can install it with:
+You build this on the LicheeRV Nano.
+You need to have build-essentials and the ALSA library development package installed.
+On Sophgo sg200x Debian you can install it with:

 ```bash
 sudo apt-get update